Mobile-clogging transition in a Fermi-like model of counterflowing particles: Results

 Fig. \ref{Fig:different_sigmas} shows two distinct situations where we variate $\sigma _{\max }$.
 First keeping the density constant at $\rho =1$ and in a second case, keeping the occupation constant at $o=1$.
-In the first case we can observe a recovering of the mobility for $\sigma _{\max }=3$ and $\sigma _{\max }=4$ and for $\sigma _{\max }>4$ the system does not present a clogging regime, i.e., we can pass from a situation of objects interacting randomly with environment to situation where the objects strongly interact among them without the influence of the environment, and no bottleneck is observed since the object size in relation to cell size allows such situation.
-However, in the anomalous cases $\sigma _{\max }=3$ and $\sigma _{\max }=4$, the clogging occurs as in the case $\sigma _{\max }=1$, but the mobility is recovered given that the cleaning of the environment combined with intermediate relation between object size and cell size.
+In the first case we can observe a recovering of mobility for $\sigma _{\max }=3$ and $ \sigma _{\max }=4$ and for $\sigma _{\max }>4$ the system does not present a formation of condensates for no value of $\alpha $, i.e., we can transit from a situation of objects interacting randomly with environment to situation where the objects strongly interact among them without the influence of the environment, and no bottleneck is observed since the object size in relation to cell size allows such situation.
+However, in the anomalous cases $\sigma _{\max }=3$ and $\sigma _{\max }=4$, the clogging occurs as in the case $\sigma _{\max }=1$, but the mobility is recovered (anomalously) for higher values of $\alpha $, given that the absence of randomness from the environment combined with intermediate relation between the object size and cell size.
+Here, differently from anomalies for very small systems, we believe that such point could also be due to an artefact of the synchronous MC simulations, which should be fixed by performing asynchronous MC simulations which deserves part of our future attention.

 On the other hand, by keeping $o=1$, we did not wait a change in the critical value $\alpha _{c}$, since we enlarge $\sigma _{\max }$ as well as we enlarge the number of objects to maintain $o$ constant.
 This non-linear response is characteristic of the Fermi-Dirac distribution of the cells for the transition probability.
 Such effects deserve more future investigation.
-So in this work we show a different model that works with a parameter that controls the randomness of the system by changing how the objects interact with the environment and among themselves.
-We observe a transition between a mobile phase and clogged phase in a $\alpha _{c}$ that depends on occupation of objects.
-The mobile phase can be recovered from a clogged regime, when the objects only interact among them with the system under lower occupation.